-The Multicast Configuration page allows the Intercom to join up to 10 paging zones for receiving ulaw/alaw encoded RTP audio streams.
-A paging zone can consist of one or many CyberData multicast group-enabled products.
+Multicast configuration provides the ability to join up to 10 paging zones.
+A paging zone can consist of one, or many, CyberData multicast group-enabled devices.
 There is no limit to how many devices can be in a given paging zone.
 Each multicast group is defined by a multicast address and port number.
-Each multicast group is assigned a priority, allowing simultaneously arriving pages to be serviced based on importance.
-Multicast groups are compatible with IGMP through version three.
+Each multicast group is also assigned a priority, allowing simultaneously arriving pages to be serviced based on importance.
+Multicast groups are compatible with IGMP through version 3.
 The Intercom supports simultaneous SIP and Multicast.

 1. Click on the Multicast Configuration button to open the Multicast Configuration page.
-See Figure 2-23.
+See Figure 2-19.

-Figure 2-23.
-Multicast Configuration Page
+Figure 2-19.
+Multicast Configuration Setup

-2. On the Multicast Configuration page, enter values for the parameters indicated in Table 2-14.
+2. On the Multicast Configuration page, enter values for the parameters indicated in Table 2-16.

-Table 2-14.
+Table 2-16.
 Multicast Configuration Parameters

 Web Page Item Description Enable Multicast Operation Enables or disables multicast operation.
 Device Settings Priority Indicates the priority for the multicast group.
 Priority 9 is the highest (emergency streams).
 0 is the lowest (background music).
-SIP calls are considered priority 4.5 .
-See Section 2.3.8.1 , "Assigning Priority" for more details.
+See Section 2.3.9.1, "Assigning Priority" for more details.
 Address Enter the multicast IP Address for this multicast group (15 character limit).
 Port (range can be from 2000 to 65535) Enter the port number for this multicast group (5 character limit).
 Note : The multicast ports have to be even values.
 The webpage will enforce this restriction.
 Multicast Group Name Assign a descriptive name for this multicast group (25 character limit).
 Click the Save button to save your configuration settings.
 Save Note: You need to reboot for changes to take effect.
 Reboot Click on the Reboot button to reboot the system.